Sedation Dentistry FAQs Plano, TX

 Yes, sedation dentistry is completely safe when administered by a trained, licensed, and experienced medical professional.
 In our Plano, TX dental office, your comfort and safety are our foremost concerns.
 Dr. Dean utilizes the safest and most reliable sedation methods.

-You will be monitored during the entire procedure for your safety.
-We will discuss your medical history, list of current medications, and any conditions you may have to figure out if you are a good candidate for sedation.
+For your safety, you will be monitored throughout the entire procedure.
+We will discuss your medical history, list of current medications, and any conditions you may have to determine whether you are a good candidate for sedation.

 In many cases, IV sedation is preferred over oral sedation dentistry for the following reasons:

 • Safety.
 IV sedation is quickly reversible with an antidote when necessary.
-The dosage of medication used in IV sedation is also completely customized and controlled for each individual patient which can be more of a challenge with oral medications.
+The dosage of medication used in IV sedation is also completely customized and controlled for each individual patient, which can be more challenging with oral medications.

 • Speed.
 When medication is delivered intravenously, it begins to take effect almost immediately.
 The amount of medication can be controlled and consistent throughout the procedure.
 Dr. Dean can increase or decrease the dosage during treatment to achieve the appropriate level of sedation.
-With a pill, absorption of the medicine takes 30-45 minutes and you must hope that you will be properly sedated (not under or over sedated).
+With a pill, the medicine’s absorption takes 30-45 minutes, and you must hope that you will be properly sedated (not under or over-sedated).

 What are Dr. Dean’s qualifications in sedation dentistry?

+To offer sedation dentistry in Texas, a dentist must obtain an anesthesia permit through the Texas State Board of Dental Examiners.
+Dr. Dean was required to submit to the highest standards to be licensed to offer IV sedation dentistry.
 Sedation dentists must be in good standing with the TSBDE.
-Dr. Dean is required to take 12 hours of continuing education every two years in order to renew his anesthesia permit.
+Dr. Dean is required to take 12 hours of continuing education every two years to renew his anesthesia permit.